 How Long To Grill Pork Tenderloin

 Now is the time to whip out your digital meat thermometer to check the internal temperature of the tenderloins.
-This is the key to a perfectly grilled pork tenderloin — internal temperature trumps cook time.
-Our goal is to cook them to as close to 145 degrees as possible, which keeps the tenderloin super tender and juicy, with just a blush of pink inside.
+This is the key to a perfectly grilled pork tenderloin -- internal temperature trumps cook time.
+Our goal is to cook them to as close to 145℉ as possible, which keeps the tenderloin super tender and juicy, with just a blush of pink inside.

-Whoa, don’t panic — it’s absolutely OKAY for your pork to be a little pink after cooking!
-The guidelines for cooking pork were revised several years ago, and my friends at OhioPork.org have assured me that 145 degrees is more than sufficient for safe consumption.
-Now more dry, overcooked pork sounds good to me!
+Whoa, don't panic -- it's absolutely OKAY for your pork to be a little pink after cooking!
+The guidelines for cooking pork were revised several years ago, and my friends at OhioPork.org have assured me that 145℉ is more than sufficient for safe consumption.
+No more dry, overcooked pork sounds good to me!

-When the internal temperature reaches about 140 degrees, brush the top and sides of each tenderloin with your favorite BBQ sauce, and then monitor the temperature closely until it reaches 145 degrees.
+When the internal temperature reaches about 140℉, brush the top and sides of each tenderloin with your favorite BBQ sauce, and then monitor the temperature closely until it reaches 145℉.
 Your total cook time will be right around 18-20 minutes.

 Finally, and this is ultra important, let your tenderloins rest for about 3 minutes after removing them from the grill before slicing and serving.
 This will be tough, because they will smell simply incredible, but I have faith that you can resist.
 Slice and serve warm with your favorite side!